samzirbo/Clima-RIsk/README.md

 - The study focuses on a limited set of weather variables and health conditions, which may not capture the full spectrum of factors affecting hospital admissions and health risks.
 - There is a need for more diverse datasets to validate the models and conclusions across different populations and environments.

+## Note:
+The dataset used in this study is private and cannot be published.

 ## Contact Information:

 - **Corresponding Author:** Samuel G.V.
 Zirbo